What This Article Covers

 By declaring that all other SAP applications would integrate better with the queen, SAP’s customers could have lower risk implementations.

 This strategy has been enormously successful, even after most vendors have come very close to SAP’s integration with their adapters.

 One-Time horizontal competition — i.e. competition at the application layer.
 HANA is a twist on this block out strategy but takes it to the database layer.
 This is why SAP is so strongly positioning HANA vs Oracle.
 It is essentially preventing Oracle from competing with S/4 by not certifying Oracle’s database.
 Even though there is no reason that Oracle, IBM and SQL Server cannot fully support S/4HANA.
 The logic of the stored procedures placed into HANA is a cover for the fact that SAP is using S/4HANA’s exclusive certification to drive HANA sales.

 The Real Opportunity with HANA?

 It has been proposed to me that the real chance with HANA is for the company to place ERP, and all other SAP applications on HANA.
 Then the analytics engine can sit right on the same hardware.
 And now no integration or transformation is necessary, and now analytics reports right off of the application tables.

 However, wait one second.
-I know that is feeling mighty big in its britches after over five years of breathless conferences about the brave new world of analytics, and the new Big Data obsession.
+I know that is feeling mighty big in its britches after over five years of breathless conferences about the brave new world of analytics, and the new Big Data ad overall analysts obsession (which has lead to far fewer benefits than originally proposed).
 However, are we now going to transform all of the hardware to be optimized for analytics?